 Today's Speaker Series brought us Art Beltrone and the Vietnam Graffiti Project, which was formed after Art discovered graffiti artifacts left by soldiers aboard the General Nelson M. Walker, a Vietnam War troop transport ship.

-Our Speaker Series guest today was Tandem alum Alia Stewart-Silver (TFS '06), who spoke in depth about connections.
+Tandem alum Alia Stewart-Silver (TFS '06) joined us for Speaker Series and spoke in depth about connections.
 She stressed that by being genuinely open and attempting to make connections with other people, we can bring about true positive change in the world.

 Today's Speaker Series featured former Tandem science teacher Lena Lewis, now Program Manager for Charlottesville Climate Collaborative's Better Business and Home Energy Challenges, talking about her hands-on experience with climate change research in Canada.
 It was great to welcome Lena back as she encouraged Tandem in our Better Business energy challenge, and challenged the entire community to participate in the Home Energy Challenge - details here.